FREQUENTLY ASKED QUESTIONS (FAQs)

 Below are answers to some of the most frequently asked questions.
 Don’t hesitate to contact us with more questions.
 We love to engage in respectful dialogue and will do our best to answer promptly!

 The Moose Hide Campaign is a grassroots movement of Indigenous and non-Indigenous men and boys who are standing up against violence towards women and children.
 Over the years it has grown into a national campaign to engage all Canadians, with over 2,000 participating communities and organizations across the country.
 In addition to distributing moose hide pins, the Campaign hosts both regional and national gatherings which include a day of fasting.
 People of all ages, backgrounds, and gender identities are welcome to attend Moose Hide Campaign events.
 Find out more about our next gathering.

 Q: Where did the inspiration for the Moose Hide Campaign come from?

-The idea for the Moose Hide Campaign came to the founders Paul Lacerte and his daughter Raven during a hunting trip on their traditional territory along the "Highway of Tears", a stretch of highway in northern B.C. where many women have been murdered or gone missing.
+The idea for the Moose Hide Campaign came to the founders Paul Lacerte and his daughter Raven during a hunting trip on their traditional territory along the "Highway of Tears", a stretch of highway in northern BC where many women have been murdered or gone missing.
 As they harvested a moose, they had a moment of inspiration: to tan the moose hide and cut it into squares to engage men in efforts to end violence against women and children.
-Since then over one million squares have been distributed.
+Since then, over two million squares have been distributed.
 The inspiration came from the land, from the loving relationship between a father and daughter, from the stretch of highway where violence has taken so many loved ones, and from the spirit of the moose.